day8/shadow-git-inject/README.md

 ## An Annotated Example

-Here's how to write your `shadow-cljs-edn` ...
+Here's how to write your `shadow-cljs.edn` ...

 ```clojure
 {:dependencies [[day8/shadow-git-inject "0.0.1"]] ;; <--- you must include this dependency